xpladev/docs/content/en/develop/develop/tools/xpla-js/wallets.md

 ### Getting Account Number and Sequence

-A wallet is connected to the XPLA Chain and can poll the values of an account's account number and sequence directly:
+A wallet is connected to the CONX Chain and can poll the values of an account's account number and sequence directly:

 ```ts
 console.log(await wallet.accountNumber());